Arashi discography

 On December 18, 2009, Oricon announced that Arashi topped the annual singles, albums and music DVD rankings for 2009 in Japan.
 All of the group's 2009 singles ranked within the top five placings on the Oricon singles charts: "Believe/Kumorinochi, Kaisei" at number one, "Ashita no Kioku/Crazy Moon: Kimi wa Muteki" at number two, "My Girl" at number three and "Everything" at number five.
 Furthermore, the group became the first artist in history to monopolize the top two spots on the singles charts for two consecutive years and to have four releases in the top five.
 On the Oricon album charts, All the Best!
 1999–2009 became the best-selling album of 2009 in Japan by selling over 1.43 million copies, making it the first time Arashi has topped annual album charts.

 As of August 2020, Arashi has 54 number-one singles; 47 of which are consecutive since "Pikanchi Double" (February 2004).
 Arashi also became the first act to have 40 consecutive singles to rank within the Top 3 since their debut.
 As of 2019, Arashi have sold over 38 million records in Japan.
 On February 7, 2020, Arashi released all 16 original albums worldwide in digital form, not including compilation or soundtrack albums.
 In total, 256 songs available in addition to the singles previously released.

+As part of the activities to celebrate the group's 25th anniversary, it was revealed that 70 music videos would be uploaded to YouTube, their "5×20 All the BEST!!
+1999-2019" would receive a revamp, making a special edition in Dolby Atmos, and that 12 of their concert videos would be released on BluRay, all this on November 3, 2024, their 25th debut anniversary.